faniabdullah/dsa-kotlin/Readme.md

 <!-- ABOUT THE PROJECT -->
 ## About
 <p>
-    The repository contains implementations of Data Structures & Algorithms in Kotlin programming language and some code [<b>Problem Solving</b>] solutions and explanations to the algorithm problems on LeetCode.
-All are written in kotlin.  of course this repository will keep updating and you can contribute anytime. <br />
+    The repository contains implementations of Data Structures & Algorithms in Kotlin programming language and some code [<b>Problem Solving</b>] solutions and explanations to the algorithm problems on <a href="https://leetcode.com/problemset/all/">LeetCode.</a> All are written in kotlin.  of course this repository will keep updating and you can contribute anytime. <br />
   </p>
 For now, here are my LeetCode stats:
 <br>